 - store the received UE Security Capabilities in the UE context;

-- store the received Security Context in the UE context and take it into use as defined in TS 33.501 [13].
+- store the received Security Context in the UE context and take it into use as defined in TS 33.501 [13];

+- if supported, store the received UE Slice Maximum Bit Rate List in the UE context and use the received UE Slice Maximum Bit Rate List for each S-NSSAI for the concerned UE as specified in TS 23.501 [9].

 Upon reception of the UE History Information IE, which is included within the Source to Target Transparent Container IE of the HANDOVER REQUEST message, the target NG-RAN node shall collect the information defined as mandatory in the UE History Information IE and shall, if supported, collect the information defined as optional in the UE History Information IE, for as long as the UE stays in one of its cells, and store the collected information to be used for future handover preparations.